-As discussed in the main text, the Keldsyh action for near-critical dissipative topological insulators with Dirac stationary states, in addition to chiral symmetry is also constrained by a Weak Pin$(d)$ symmetry.
+As discussed in the main text, the Keldysh action for near-critical dissipative topological insulators with Dirac stationary states, in addition to chiral symmetry, is also constrained by the weak $\mathrm{Pin}(d)$ symmetry.
 Let us briefly review some basic facts about this group.
 The degrees of freedom are \emph{spinors}, which transform in the fundamental (complex) representation of the Spin$(d+1)$ group, the double cover of the rotation group $\mathrm{SO}(d+1)$.
-While the rotation group $\mathrm{SO}(d+1)$ acts on the base manifold $\mathbb{R}^{d+1}$ via global rotations, the double cover, Spin$(d+1)$ also acts on the spinors via unitary transformations generated by the spin algebra, which is spanned by the generators given in Eq.~\eqref{eq:spinalgebra} below

-\cite{Zinn-Justin_book}.
-The full orthogonal group $\mathrm{O}(d+1)$ in addition to rotations also includes spatio-temporal reflections.
-The double cover of $\mathrm{O}(d+1)$ is the $\mathrm{Pin}(d+1)$ group which also has a non-trivial action on the spinor fields, as described in Eq.~\eqref{eq:pinaction} below, with a subtle distinction between even and odd dimensions.
+While the rotation group $\mathrm{SO}(d+1)$ acts on the base manifold $\mathbb{R}^{d+1}$ via global rotations, the double cover, Spin$(d+1)$ also acts on the spinors via unitary transformations generated by the spin algebra, which is spanned by the generators given in Eq.~\eqref{eq:spinalgebra} below \cite{Zinn-Justin_book}.
+The full orthogonal group $\mathrm{O}(d+1)$, in addition to rotations, also includes spatio-temporal reflections.
+The double cover of $\mathrm{O}(d+1)$ is the $\mathrm{Pin}(d+1)$ group, which also has a non-trivial action on the spinor fields, as described in Eq.~\eqref{eq:pinaction} below, with a subtle distinction between even and odd dimensions.

-In odd spacetime dimensions the (complex) spinor representations are the only irreducible representation, up to isomorphisms.
-However, in even dimensions, the spinor representation is not irreducible and can be decomposed in terms of so called Weyl spinors, transformed into each other by the chirality matrix $\gamma_{d+2}$.
-With the inclusion of the full Pin$(d+1)$ symmetry, we restrict our attention to theories with full parity symmetry and exclude those involving a single Weyl spinor~\cite{Zinn-Justin_book}.
+\textit{Complex spinor representations ---} Spinor or spin representations are the irreducible representations of the Spin group realized over fermionic Fock space.
+In odd spacetime dimensions the spinor representation is the only irreducible representation, up to isomorphisms.
+These are known as Dirac spinors.
+However, in even dimensions, the spinor representation is not irreducible and can be decomposed into the direct sum of two representations, so called Weyl spinors, which are transformed into each other by the chirality matrix $\gamma_{d+2}$.
+With the inclusion of the full $\mathrm{Pin}(d+1)$ symmetry, we restrict our attention to theories with full parity symmetry and exclude those involving a single Weyl spinor~\cite{Zinn-Justin_book}.